ProjectALTAIR/AIFCOMSSwithCUPredictorTest/README.md

     # pkg_check_modules(GLIB REQUIRED glib-2.0)

 and then re-do cmake . and then make.
 The above error should then go away, and then your pred executables should get built properly.

+On any OS, if you run into problems with your npm packages that you installed via `npm install` (perhaps multiple times in the past), and attempted to update via `npm update`, then

+    npm rebuild

+will sometimes help a lot.